department-of-veterans-affairs/va.gov-team/products/identity-personalization/discovery-research/auth-exp-problems.md

 - The amount of content on many pages pushes the most important information way down.
 For example, on the Claim Status Tool, the desktop view displays claim information “below the fold” on a standard size laptop monitor.

   TK: screenshot of CST
-### Filling out forms on the website is buggy and inconsistent
+### Filling out applications on the website is buggy and inconsistent
 - Some forms allow you to complete the from an unauthenticated state, and others don’t.
 That means these problems exist for both types of users
 - I encountered multiple inconsistencies and bugs with pre-fill on the various forms I checked out:
   - My form application pre-fills some data from my profile initially, but doesn't reflect updates I make to my profile after a draft application is saved.